mattamx/Projects/Sprint 3 - Statistical Data Analysis/README.md

 1) Data preparation
     - data type conversion, finding and eliminating errors in the data
 2) Data analysis
-    - customer behavior review from monthly requirements of minutes, texts and data volumes
+    - customer behavior review from the monthly requirements of minutes, texts and data volumes
     - mean, variance and standard deviation formulation
     - distribution examination
 3) Hypotheses testing